federicohyo/HWRNNFPTT/02_implementation/00_starting_c_program__lstm/README.md

 **build**:  contains directories to build the binaries for x86/RISC-V, moreover the target RISC-V flow has two versions (baremetal or with OS). <br>

-**Attention**
+## Attention
- - 1. All scripts are Linux-based <br>
+ - All scripts are Linux-based <br>
- - 2. To compile and run the worload on RISC-V platform, [Chipyard repository](https://github.com/ucb-bar/chipyard) should be correctly installed and set in your directory to activate RISC-V binary toolset, functional models, etc.
+ - To compile and run the worload on RISC-V platform, [Chipyard repository](https://github.com/ucb-bar/chipyard) should be correctly installed and set in your directory to activate RISC-V binary toolset, functional models, etc.